Skip to main content

 PhD applicants who have not yet spent at least six months in the sponsoring JHU division or department, the second (and other) letters may come from individuals outside JHU who have first-hand knowledge of the candidates' abilities (either clinical or research).

-MHS applicants who currently hold a Postdoctoral Fellowship or Jr. Faculty appointment within a JHU Clinical Department, one of the letters should be from the Division or Departmental Director (or Training Program Director) indicating any financial support (stipend, tuition) being provided during the didactic year, and confirming protected time for one year of full-time didactic training.
+MHS applicants who currently hold a Postdoctoral Fellowship or Jr. Faculty appointment within a JHU Clinical Department, one of the letters should be from the Division or Departmental Director (or Training Program Director) indicating the financial support (stipend, tuition) to be provided during the didactic year, and confirming at least 80% protected time (inclusive of holiday and weekend clinical activities) for nine months of full-time didactic training.

 International Applicants

 The GTPCI program may sponsor a student visa for one year of full-time study to complete the MHS program.
 Ordinarily, visa sponsorship for PhD applicants will be the responsibility of the sponsoring home clinical department, but in unusual and appropriate situations the GTPCI may sponsor or co-sponsor a visa or visa extension for a PhD student.
-This would be determined on a case by case basis.
+This would be determined on a case-by-case basis.
 Please consult the Office of International Services for proof of funding and other requirements.
-The International Services Office website is http://www.hopkinsmedicine.org/intlsvcs/

 Please check with the U.S. Department of State to determine adequate visa processing times or travel advisories.